flame-engine/flame/doc/flame_fire_atlas/fire_atlas.md

 # FireAtlas

-FireAtlas is a tool for handling `texture atlases`.
-Using FireAtlas we can access images using keys from texture atlas like accessing key-value pair.
+FireAtlas is a tool for handling texture atlases.
+With FireAtlas one can access images and animations stored in a `.fa` texture atlas by referring to them by their named keys.

 ## Texture atlas